The Ultimate Guide On How To Become a Health Coach

 What Does a Health Coach Do?

-According to the World Health Organization, 70% of all deaths worldwide can be attributed to chronic diseases, such as diabetes, cancer and heart disease.
-In the United States, obesity is a major contributor to these and other diseases with the obesity rate of 39.6% for adults and 18.5% for children2.
+According to the Centers for Disease Control, 60% of adults in the United States have at least one chronic disease, such as diabetes, cancer and heart disease2.
+Obesity is also a major contributor to these and other diseases with the obesity rate of 41.9% for adults and 19.7% for children and adolescents aged 2-19 years3.

 With chronic diseases and other health conditions on the rise, there is a growing need for Certified Health Coaches who can help educate and motivate clients to make sustainable changes and prevent disease.
 Health coaches partner with their clients to help them identify areas of their health they want to improve, set goals and then walk alongside them throughout the process.